Just in Time for Outlook

 This brings me to MC371268 (May 2), where Microsoft announces that “in response to customer feedback,” they’re retiring the existing settings to control the availability of Loop components and introducing a new control called IsLoopEnabled.

 The control is part of the SharePoint Online tenant configuration and is set using the Set-SPOTenant cmdlet.
 You’ll need to upgrade the SharePoint Online management module to version 16.0.22413.12000 or later.
 Microsoft posted this version in the PowerShell Gallery five days ago.
 You can install or update the module from the PowerShell gallery or download an MSI file from Microsoft.

 The replaced control is IsFluidEnabled, which enables the Fluid Framework within a tenant.
 Microsoft plans to retire the IsFluidEnabled setting on November 25, 2022.
 Going forward, the relevant settings in the SharePoint Online configuration are:

-- IsLoopEnabled: Controls if Microsoft 365 apps like Teams and Outlook can use Loop components.
+- IsLoopEnabled: Controls if Teams can use Loop components.
 The default is True (Enabled).

 - IsCollabMeetingNotesFluidEnabled: Controls if fluid components are available in OneNote collaborate meeting notes.